sessokosga/Dedma/README.md

 build | Build System  | changes that affect the build system or external dependencies
 revert | Reverts  | reverts a previous commit
 update | Updates  | Any update
-other | | Anything that doen't match any category.
-This is put at the top